dougeby/IntuneDocs/InTuneDocs/DeployUse/Configure-Intune-certificate-profiles.md

 You will import this certificate when you configure a Trusted  certificate profile.

 ### Task 2 - Create Trusted certificate profiles
 You must create a **Trusted certificate profile** before you can create a SCEP or .PFX certificate profile.
-You need a Trusted certificate profile and a SCEP or.PFS profile for each mobile device platform.
+You need a Trusted certificate profile and a SCEP or .PFS profile for each mobile device platform.

 ##### To create a trusted certificate profile